 Lice isn’t just a start of a school year problem like buying school supplies; it can be a year round problem too.
 As if lice weren’t bad enough, a super-lice epidemic is now on the radar in North America.
 Just what is super-lice and how do we fight it off?

 According to a study in 2013 published by the Journal of Medical Entomology, lice have been undergoing a mutation that makes them resistant to permethrin, a commonly used insecticide in North America to treat lice infestations.
 The study found that 99.6% of U.S. lice samples contained this TI mutation in 2009, up from 84.4% in 1999.
-In Canada, 97.1% had the mutation in 2008.
+In Canada, it was 97.1% in 2008.
 Effectively, most of North American head lice can be thought to contain this mutation that makes them more resistant to common insecticides.
 Some parents will be fighting these insecticide resistant lice off of their children’s head this year.

 Are superlice dangerous?

 The good news is that while the super-lice are more resistant to traditional insecticides, they are not a vector for disease transmission.
-While it can be frustrating to combat, head lice are not a serious medical concern so there is no reason to panic.
+While it can be frustrating to combat, head lice are not a serious medical concern, so there is no reason to panic.
 An alternate treatment mechanism may be necessary to effectively treat these resistant lice, which your doctor will be prepared for.

 How do I prevent it?